Evaluating causal effects on time-to-event outcomes in an RCT in Oncology with treatment discontinuation: Application and results

 \subsubsection{Scenario II}

 Table \ref{tab_scenario2} summarises the results obtained under Scenario II in terms of principal causal effects and ITT effect computed as the weighted average of the principal $ACE$'s.
 The overall ITT effect is positive; the principal stratification approach allows us to highlight that the stratum of ND patients leads to such a result.
-In fact, the $ACE_{\text{ND}}$ is positive, whereas we cannot reject the hypothesis of no causal effect for D patients since the 95\% Highest Posterior Density interval of $ACE_{\text{D}}$ covers the zero.
+In fact, the $ACE_{\text{ND}}$ is positive, whereas we cannot reject the hypothesis of no causal effect for D patients since the 95\% HPD interval of $ACE_{\text{D}}$ covers the zero.

 The misspecification of the model leads to more bias as the discontinuation time gets longer (see Figure \ref{ACEd_2}).
 However, we remind that our simulated data mimic the data in Table \ref{novartis_synth}, where about 75\% of patients discontinue within the first 4 months.
-Yet, the $ACE_\text{D}(d)$ Highest Posterior Density (HPD) interval at the 95\% credibility level shown in Figure \ref{ACEd_2} is widely covering the 0.
+Yet, the $ACE_{\text{D}}(d)$ HPD interval at the 95\% credibility level shown in Figure \ref{ACEd_2} is widely covering the 0.
+Looking at the HPD intervals for the $ACE_\text{D}(d)$, we can notice how they are much wider under Scenario II than under Scenario I; this may be due to a propagation of the misspecification error.

 Figures \ref{DCEnd_2} and \ref{DCEd_2} show the principal survival differences for ND and D patients, respectively.
-As for the principal $ACE$'s, there is evidence of a positive treatment effect on the PFS of the ND patients.
+As for the principal $ACE$'s, there is evidence of a positive treatment effect on the progression-free survival for ND patients.
 Indeed, as in Scenario I, $DCE_\text{ND}(y)$ shows a peak and then slowly goes to zero.
-However, here the Highest Posterior Density intervals are much wider, indicating more uncertainty deriving from the misspecification of the model. $DCE_\text{D}(y\mid d)$ sharply go to zero, suggesting there is no significant treatment effect for the D patients.
+However, here, the HPD intervals are much wider, indicating more uncertainty deriving from the misspecification of the model. $DCE_{\text{D}}(y\mid d)$ sharply go to zero, suggesting there is no significant treatment effect for the D patients.

-\section{The role of covariates: Characterisation of the principal strata}
+\section{The role of covariates: Characterization of the principal strata}

-We previously stressed the role of covariates as predictors that allow more precise estimates of the causal effects in the simulation study in Section \ref{cov1}.
+We previously stressed the role of covariates as predictors that allow more robust estimates of the causal effects in the simulation study in Section \ref{cov1}.
 The results are in line with the literature.
-In a principal stratification analysis, even under randomisation, the use of covariates improves inference by helping the prediction of missing potential outcomes, and thus the identification of the principal causal effects \citep[see][]{gilbert2008evaluating,grilli2008nonparametric, ding2011identifiability,long2013sharpening,mercatanti2015improving,mealli2013using,jiang2021identification}.
+In a principal stratification analysis, even under randomization, the use of covariates improves inference by helping the prediction of missing potential outcomes, and thus the identification of the principal causal effects \citep[see][]{gilbert2008evaluating,grilli2008nonparametric, ding2011identifiability,long2013sharpening,mercatanti2015improving,mealli2013using,jiang2021identification}.